JNewton86/Six-Pack-Inovations/resources/design-document.md

 Accepts a POST request to /orders : order Object
 - returns a unique order Id implemented by the service Accepts an order object

-## 6.8 _Get Total Inventory_
-Accepts a GET request to /inventory : ??
-- returns all beer items from the list from both available and reserved inventory tables If no beers are in table will throw OutOfStockException

 ## 6.9 _Update Order_
 Accepts a PUT request to /orders : order object